-These tools use your manuscript abstract to suggest journal publication options.
-The first four tools linked below will only show journals indexed by the related publisher or provider.
+These tools use your manuscript title, abstract and/or keywords to suggest journal publication options.
 Hover your mouse over links to see a description of the tool.

 Ulrichsweb (a Library subscribed eResource) may be used to investigate the details of journals, such as peer-review, previous title, open access status, print or online availability etc.